push-based/user-flow/packages/cli/docs/recorder-exports.md

-// Explain how to create a recording
+# Use DevTools Recorder exports to run user flows

+If you are not familiar with the recorder tool please make sure you are aware of the following content:

+TODO links to most important articles and videos

+In this document we will learn:
+- How to recode a user flow with chrome devtools recorder
+- How to export it
+- How to use it in `@push-based/user-flow`

-# Basic Setup
+# Initial Setup

+You can find information on how to do a [basic setup](TODO link to docs for basic setup) in the docs.

-We start with a basic setup of a user-flow
+We start with a basic setup of a user-flow.

 ```ts
 import {